traceyflanders/kill-ms-teams-on-mac/README.md

 # Kills Microsoft Teams on Mac
-_because it hangs a system reboot or shutdown._
+_"Because it hangs a system reboot or shutdown."_

 #### Setup a Desktop Shortcut for quick access